Quick exitx

 Response timeframes

-Should you not be happy with the outcome of your complaint
+If you are not happy with the outcome of your complaint

-Way Forward is a member of the Australian Financial Complaints Authority (AFCA) who handles unresolved complaints and disputes in relation to Way Forward clients.
+Way Forward is a member of the Australian Financial Complaints Authority (AFCA) which handles disputes in relation to our clients.

 If we have been unable to resolve your complaint, you have the right to take the complaint to AFCA.